JeffreyRodriguez/Liberator12k/README.md

 The project took on a tooling aspect when Electrochemical Machining (ECM) entered the picture.

 ### "Why?" - Motivation
+Self-defense is an individual imperative and weapons are the means of self-defense.

+These guns are real.
+You can make them yourself.

+* Please do not hurt people who've done you no harm.
+* Please do not damage or take the stuff from other people.
+* Please do be responsible when shooting.
+* Please do use for self-defense, sport, and fun.

 ### "When?" - Timeline